coleifer/peewee/docs/peewee/playhouse.rst

         try:  # Actually execute a query against the db to test passphrase. db.get_tables()
         except DatabaseError as exc:
-            # We only allow a specific [somewhat cryptic] error message.
+            # This error indicates the password was wrong.
-            if exc.args[0] != 'file is encrypted or is not a database': raise exc
+            if exc.args[0] == 'file is encrypted or is not a database': tell_user_the_passphrase_was_wrong()
+                db.init(None)  # Reset the db.
             else:
-                tell_user_the_passphrase_was_wrong()
-                db.init(None)  # Reset the db.
+                raise exc
         else:
             # The password was correct.
             right_passphrase = True

 See also: a slightly more elaborate `example <https://gist.github.com/thedod/11048875#file-testpeeweesqlcipher-py>`_.

 .. _postgres_ext: